qiime2/docs/source/tutorials/sample-classifier.rst

 Predicting sample metadata values with q2-sample-classifier
 ===========================================================

+.. note:: Documentation for using all plugin actions through the Python API and command line interface is available in the q2-sample-classifier :doc:`reference documentation <../plugins/available/sample-classifier/index>`.

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>` and completed the :doc:`moving pictures tutorial <moving-pictures>`.

 .. warning:: Just as with any statistical method, the actions described in this plugin require adequate sample sizes to achieve meaningful results.
 As a rule of thumb, a minimum of `approximately 50 samples`_ should be provided.
 Categorical metadata columns that are used as classifier targets should have a minimum of 10 samples per unique value, and continuous metadata columns that are used as regressor targets should not contain many outliers or grossly uneven distributions.
 Smaller counts will result in inaccurate models, and may result in errors.